Skip to main content

 Clean Water Project Verification and O&M

-The Clean Water Initiative Program (CWIP) funds, tracks, and reports on priority projects to restore Vermont’s waters.
+Vermont Department of Environmental Conservation (DEC) Clean Water Initiative Program (CWIP) funds, tracks, and accounts for priority clean water projects to restore Vermont’s waters and communicates progress toward meeting water quality goals.
+Projects that are state funded are tracked in the Watershed Projects Database (WPD) and used to account progress towards clean water restoration plans known as Total Maximum Daily Loads (TMDLs).
 To learn more about clean water restoration tracking and clean water reporting see the Clean Water Projects page.

 DEC is developing tools, guidance, and training for clean water partners to perform, "Clean Water Project Verification" with an emphasis on verification of projects funded through the Clean Water Service Provider (CWSP) Network.
 To learn more about the CWSP program, please visit the Clean Water Service Delivery Act webpage for more information.